Table of Contents

 - Charging admission or fees when the proposed activity was free to the public

 - Changing proposal start or end dates to outside the established grant period (July 1 - June 30)

 Grant funds will be available in quarterly installments.
-Applicants do not have to submit a request for payment.
+Grantees do not have to submit a request for payment.
 No payments will be released until the Grant Award Agreement has been executed.
-Payments will not be issued to applicants in noncompliance.
+Payments will not be issued to grantees in noncompliance.

 Florida Single Audit Act

 Each nonstate entity that expends $500,000 or more in state awards during the grant recipient's fiscal year is required to have a state single audit or project specific audit for that fiscal year.
 A state award is defined as state financial assistance from any source provided to the recipient to carry out a state project.
 The audit shall include a schedule of receipts and expenditures for the entire award expended.
 The audit should be submitted within nine (9) calendar months following the end of the organization’s fiscal year.
 Additional information will be made available through the Grant Award Agreement.

 For additional details on the Florida Single Audit Act, visit http://www.myflorida.com/audgen/pages/flsaa.htm.

 Grantees are required to credit the Division for funding using the following sponsorship statement.

 “Sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.”The statement must appear when publicizing, advertising or describing sponsorship in accordance with S. 286.25, Florida Statutes.